Autumn in Japan: 2024 autumn leaves forecast & top spots

 7ºC to 12ºC

-So, rather than what to wear in Japan in autumn, your focus should be how to layer your clothes during Autumn.
+So, rather than what to wear in Japan in autumn, your focus should be on how to layer your clothes during Autumn.

 To stay comfy all day, be sure to layer up in the morning.
 Wear clothes that allow you to shed those layers when the afternoon sun starts warming things up.
 It’s the perfect way to enjoy the changing seasons without breaking a sweat or shivering in the cold!